Andrew Anderson (bowler): 2018: major title and Player of the Year

-In February 2018, he qualified as the #2 seed for the PBA Tournament of Champions, but was defeated in the semifinal match (his first television appearance) by the eventual winner, Matt O'Grady.
+In February 2018, Anderson qualified as the #2 seed for the PBA Tournament of Champions, but was defeated in the semifinal match (his first television appearance) by the eventual winner, Matt O'Grady.

-Anderson qualified as the #1 seed (out of 360 players) at the 2018 USBC Masters, and won his lone match in the televised finals on April 15 to earn his first national PBA Tour title and first major championship.
+He then qualified as the #1 seed (out of 360 players) at the 2018 USBC Masters, and won his lone match in the televised finals on April 15 to earn his first national PBA Tour title and first major championship.
 Anderson won his second PBA Tour title on June 3, 2018 at the PBA Greater Jonesboro Open.
 In October 2018, he finished runner-up in two of the three FloBowling PBA Fall Swing events: the PBA Wolf Open and the PBA Tulsa Open.

 On November 20, 2018, the PBA announced that Anderson won the 2018 Chris Schenkel PBA Player of the Year award.
 At 23, Anderson is the second-youngest player in history to win the award, behind Billy Hardwick who won the 1963 POY award at age 22.
 In addition to his two season titles and three other top-five finishes, Anderson won the Harry Smith PBA Points Leader award while ranking in the top five in tour earnings and scoring average.